 In early June 2017, it was reported that a four-year-old boy had died from a suspected case of dry drowning.
 After spending time playing in the Galveston Bay located in Texas a week earlier, the boy seemed fine after being knocked down by a wave and inhaling some water.
 Although the official cause of his death was not confirmed, doctors realized that the incident had affected the boy’s respiratory system and contributed to his death.
 With a scary sounding name and unclear facts surrounding its cause, many parents have questions about dry drowning and what preventative steps they can take to protect their children.

-According to James Chamberlain, MD, division chief of emergency medicine at Children’s National Health System, it’s helpful for parents to understand that dry drowning is not an official medical diagnosis.
+According to Dr. James Chamberlain, an emergency medicine physician at Children’s National Hospital, it’s helpful for parents to understand that dry drowning is not an official medical diagnosis.
 Dry drowning occurs when a person, typically a child, experiences respiratory distress hours after swallowing or inhaling water.
 Although the terms “dry drowning” and “secondary drowning” are used interchangeably, the two have different meanings.

 Secondary drowning, commonly referred to as delayed drowning, happens when a person chokes on fluid that is in the lungs, but appears to be fine afterward.
 “But over the next few hours to 24 hours, you develop shortness of breath and you might cough and wheeze,” says Dr. Chamberlain.
 “The lungs are getting inflamed and you’re basically seeing delayed effects of drowning.”